BranchMetrics/react-native-branch-deep-linking-attribution/docs/convert-to-react-pod.md

 1. In the `ios` subdirectory, run `pod install` again.
 It is not necessary to update the repo the second time.
 From now on, each time you add dependencies with `react-native link`, you will need to run `pod install` again.
     Remember to update your podspec repo from time to time.
+(This happens automatically when you run `pod update` unless you use the `--no-repo-update` option.)
+    Running `pod
-Running `pod install` will regenerate the code under `Pods` each time to include any new dependencies.
+    install` will regenerate the code under `Pods` each time to include any new dependencies.
 1. Remove the `Libraries` group from your project altogether to avoid conflicts